ivandobrican/demo/readme3.md

-learn git and github from zero to hero
+learn git and github from zero to hero from master branch